+5.(1) If there is a conflict between a provision of this Law and the Land Code, the provision of the Land Code prevails.

-- 5.(1) If there is a conflict between this Law and another First Nation law, other than a code or a local revenue law, this Law prevails. - (2) If there is a conflict between this Law and the Act, the Act prevails. - (3) If there is a conflict between this Law and a local revenue law, the local revenue law prevails.
+(2) If there is a conflict between a provision of this Law and another Squiala First Nation law, other than the Land Code or a local revenue law, the provision of this Law prevails.

+(3) If there is a conflict between a provision of this Law and a provision of the Act, the Act prevails.

+(4) If there is a conflict between this Law and a local revenue law, the local revenue law prevails.